 If either of you was previously married, you must show proof of divorce, death, or civil annulment from your most recent marriage.
 You need to wait six months and one day after a divorce before getting remarried.
 It's required that you show a copy of the judgment of divorce, legal annulment, or death certificate from your most recent marriage.

 After you receive your marriage license, there is a waiting period of five days in Wisconsin before the ceremony can take place.
 This does not include the day you apply—so it is really six days.
-Bottom line: You'll be safest if you apply no less than seven days before and no more than 35 days before the ceremony.
+You'll be safest if you apply no less than seven days before and no more than 35 days before the ceremony.

 In some counties, the waiting period may be waived under special circumstances or at the discretion of the County Clerk.
 These include if both applicants live out-of-state or one party is in the military or terminally ill.
 An extra fee may be charged.

 Cousin marriages are generally not allowed in Wisconsin.
-Under certain circumstances, such as when the bride is 55 years of age or older, cousins may be allowed to marry.
+Under certain circumstances, such as when the bride is 55 years of age or older, first cousins may be allowed to marry.
 You cannot marry a sibling or half-sibling, even if you are related by adoption.

 Common-law marriages are not recognized in Wisconsin.

-Wisconsin does not allow proxy marriages, so both of you must be present for the wedding ceremony.
+Wisconsin does not allow proxy marriages, so both of you must be physically present for the wedding ceremony.

 Same-sex marriages are legal in Wisconsin.
-When the U.S. Supreme Court denied reviewing Wisconsin's same-sex marriage case in October 2014, gay marriages were allowed to begin in the state immediately.
+When the U.S. Supreme Court denied reviewing Wisconsin's same-sex marriage case in October 2014, same-sex marriages were allowed to begin in the state immediately.
 Further, the Court's June 2015 decision in Obergefell vs. Hodges found it unconstitutional to deny same-sex couples the right to marry.
 This effectively legalized it nationwide.